Cloudxtreme/sdc-script/README.md

 List of tasks available:

 * getUser                       Get the user info
-* getAccessKey                  Return the access key for the current user
-* printAccessKey                Print the access key to stdout
+* printAccessKey                Print the user access key to stdout
 * getAlerts                     Get the alerts list of sysdigcloud
 * disableAlerts                 Disable all the alerts on the host
 * enableAlerts                  Enable all the alerts on the host